We said we helped businesses execute their business strategy and we were the platform to help take your business to the next level.

 Business planning was a more relatable term.
 After all, every business owner had written a business plan.
 And that business plan talked about the long-term goals of the business.
 We still use the strategic framework and metrics to help people monitor where they were and where they were going, that was never going to change.
 Ash likes the saying “we are the school sandpit offering you the tools to create greatness”.

 Given that the phrase “business planning and execution platform using simple strategic framework” doesn’t quite roll off the tongue, we adapted our wording further into “business game planning” with the purpose to help businesses game plan for the future.
 Simple.

 As a team, we all had connections to sport in one way or another.
 Sport was something that connected people, especially within the Australian landscape.
 We wanted to gamify the platform and add that competitive edge.
 To take it into a more enjoyable landscape away from the stiff strategic speak.

-And so game planning is the new fully realised language we now use at Empiraa.
+And so game planning is the new fully realized language we now use at Empiraa.
 It has resonated deeply with our audience already.
 We now feel approachable for small to medium-sized businesses and embody our ‘simple’ mantra.

-By no means has this exercise drastically changed the direction Empiraa is going from the intial concept by our Founder, Ash Brown.
+By no means has this exercise drastically changed the direction Empiraa is going from the initial concept by our Founder, Ash Brown.
 We have merely shifted slightly so that we can now be fully aligned with our core target audience.